wduquette/molt/README.md

   * Design public API using `pub use` in `lib.rs`, so the examples read properly from the user's point of view.
 * Implement minimal tcltest equivalent for testing the commands.
-  * Main app will need to accept a script
 * Add full command tests.
 * Make molt::get_integer() parse the same varieties as Tcl_GetInt() does.
+* Add Interp::complete() method, to determine whether a command is complete
+  * And use it in the shell.
 * Flesh out documentation
   * Including examples